 It seems the economic effects of COVID-19 will be felt for many months to come and businesses will need to be vigilant to avoid becoming insolvent.
 However, months of isolation and stringent social distancing have cleared the path for optimism and Australia has started to look to the future.
 In several states, people have been gradually returning to work and taking tentative steps toward small social gatherings.
 Several government restrictions are still in effect and across Australia but plans are in place to create a roadmap to recovery.

 All data, graphs and statistics were sourced from the Australian Bureau of Statistics and its range of existing and ongoing statistical products produced exclusively to measure the impacts of COVID-19.

-If your company has become insolvent due to the pandemic, you may need to liquidate your company.
-This involves an independent and suitably qualified person (the liquidator) taking control of the company so that affairs can be wound up in an orderly and fair way for the benefit of all creditors.
+If coronavirus has made your business insolvent, you may need to enter into company liquidation.
+This involves an independent and suitably qualified liquidator taking control of your business so that its affairs can be wound up in an orderly and fair way for the benefit of all creditors.

-There are several ways to approach liquidation, based on your company’s financial situation:
+There are several ways to approach company liquidation, based on your business’ financial situation:

 - Alternatively, a creditor may file a winding up application with the courts.

-However, as a result of the ongoing effects since the initial Coronavirus outbreak, temporary legislation regarding liquidation was introduced by the Australian Government on 24 March 2020 to alleviate financial pressure on companies.
+However, as a result of the ongoing financial ramifications of the initial coronavirus outbreak, temporary legislation regarding liquidation was introduced by the Australian Government on March 24, 2020 to alleviate financial pressure on businesses.

-Should the economic effects of Coronavirus cause your company into liquidation, it is important to speak to one of our professional insolvency experts at Insolvency Guardian for more information about your situation and your options.
+Should the economic effects of coronavirus cause you to face company liquidation, it is important to speak to a professional insolvency expert for more information about your situation and your options.